levinz97/simulate_diff_robot/README.md

 ![ROS Node Graph](doc/rosgraph.png)

-This project includes a setup for the simulation of a differentiable robot in Gazebo.
+This project includes a setup for the simulation of a differentiable robot in Gazebo under _ROS Noetic_ .

 An overview of ROS node graph as above.

 ## Usage <a name = "usage"></a>